vespinola/attentive-ios-sdk/README.md

 sdk.skipFatigueOnCreative = YES;
 ```

+Alternatively, `SKIP_FATIGUE_ON_CREATIVE` can be added as an environment value in the project scheme or even included in CI files.

+Environment value can be a string with value `"true"` or `"false"`.

 ### Clear the current user

 If the user logs out then the current user identifiers should be deleted: